-This heavenly creamy vegan risotto is guaranteed to be enjoyed by vegans and the most avid meat eaters alike – it’s insanely delicious!
-Packed with nutty & sweet flavours from the roasted butternut squash & wild mushrooms combined with fresh pine-nut aromas of sage, this risotto is a perfect family-friendly comfort food for any time of the year.
+This heavenly creamy squash, sage & mushroom risotto is guaranteed to be enjoyed by vegans and the most avid meat eaters alike – it’s insanely delicious!
+Packed with nutty & sweet flavours from the roasted butternut squash & wild mushrooms, this risotto is a perfect family-friendly comfort food for any time of the year.
 And guess what?
 It’s waist friendly too!
-A winner all around…
+A winner all around.

-When I think of RISOTTO, the first things that spring to my mind is lots of butter, cream, wine, parmesan and all the delicious yet not very healthy for your waist foods… So, as I’m a little bit of a health fanatic, I set out to play in my kitchen to make this sage, squash and wild mushroom risotto a healthier dish that the whole family can enjoy.
-And I tell you what my friends – I couldn’t put my spoon down… It was absolutely gooooooorgeous!
+When I think of RISOTTO, the first things that spring to my mind is lots of butter, cream, wine, parmesan and all the delicious yet not very healthy for your waist foods.
+As I’m a little bit of a health fanatic, I set out to play in my kitchen to make this sage, squash and mushroom risotto a healthier dish that the whole family can enjoy.
+And I tell you what my friends – I couldn’t put my spoon down.
+It was absolutely delicious!
 It’s the kind of a healthy meal that you don’t need to compromise for.

-Although I’m not on a fully plant based diet (giving up fish was the hardest thing for me and my body just couldn’t sustain it in the long run), I create a lot of vegan friendly recipes because I really enjoy them, as well as the challenge of converting good old family classics into meat free options (I think we can all help the planet by eating a little less meat).
+Although I’m not fully plant-based yet (giving up fish is the hardest thing for me), I create a lot of vegan friendly recipes because I really enjoy them.
+Moreover, we are helping the planet by eating less meat too.

-- Replace parmesan cheese with fortified nutritional yeast flakes – their nutty flavour is a great low-fat replacement for the traditional parmesan cheese (although nothing will compare to the real cheese, of course!)
-Being a complete protein (one tablespoon contains 2 grams of protein), nutritional yeast is also a great source of B vitamins and trace minerals.
+- Replace Parmesan cheese with fortified nutritional yeast flakes.
+Their nutty flavour is a great low-fat replacement for the traditional parmesan cheese.
+Nutritional yeast is also a great source of B vitamins and trace minerals.

-- Skip the butter – it tastes just as good without it (your cholesterol levels will thank you for it too!)
+- Skip the butter.
+It tastes just as good without it.

-- Roasting the squash in the oven with a generous sprinkle of smoked paprika adds a new level of deep smokey flavours to this risotto
+- Roasting the squash in the oven with a generous sprinkle of smoked paprika adds a new level of deep smokey flavours.

-If you’d like to go one step further and make this risotto even healthier, feel free to replace white Arborio rice with brown risotto rice (you might have to adjust the cooking times as it takes longer for the brown rice to cook).
-That was my original plan but I couldn’t find brown risotto rice in the UK supermarkets, doh…
+If you’d like to go one step further and make this risotto even healthier, feel free to replace white Arborio rice with brown risotto rice.
+You might have to adjust the cooking times because it takes longer for the brown rice to cook.

-If you’re not watching the calories or making this risotto for a special occasional, feel free to spoil yourself and use wine & parmesan to your heart’s content.
+However, if you’re not watching the calories/making this risotto for a special occasional, feel free to spoil yourself and use wine & Parmesan to your heart’s content.
 It’s all about the balance, that’s what I say…

-I hope you’ll get a chance to recreate this creamy and flavoursome squash, sage & wild mushroom risotto at home.
-If you do, I’d love it if you dropped a comment below and tag me on Instagram (@fit.foodie.nutter #fitfoodienutter), so I can see your take on this recipe.
+To conclude, I hope you’ll get a chance to recreate this creamy squash, sage & mushroom risotto at home.
+Be sure to drop a comment here on the blog, tag me in your photos on Instagram @Fit Foodie Nutter, Facebook or Pinterest so I don’t miss them.

 If you’d like to try some other delicious autumnal recipes from my blog, I would really recommend